-- The Italian-Sardinian or French-Corsican cases are also worth mentioning; a MT system for this pairs could be very beneficial to these smaller romance languages which have a very limited legal recognition in their countries. - There exist pairs of related national languages which have no machine translation technology available to them, such as pairs of Slavic languages (Czech-Slovak, Serbo-Croatian-Slovenian, etc.), Scandinavian languages (Swedish-Danish, Norwegian Bokmål-Norwegian Nynorsk, etc.), or Bantu languages (Swahili [Tanzania]-Kirwanda [Rwanda], etc.). - In addition to Spanish and the three main co-official languages (Basque, Galician and Catalan), there are three small Romance languages in Spain that would benefit from the availability of machine translation for them: Asturian, Aranese (a variety of Occitan) and Aragonese.
+- Occitan (also called Gascon, Provençal, Aranese, Piamontese, etc.) is spoken mainly in France but also in parts of Italy and Spain.
+This language, one of the main literary languages in Medieval Europe, is reported to still have about a million speakers, but has almost no legal existence in France and Italy and a limited status of co-officiality in a very small part of Catalonia in Spain.
+There are groups, mainly in France, who want to increase the legal recognition of Occitan, with people prepared to build linguistic data for a French-Occitan, Occitan-French system which would be of great help to generate Occitan texts and to make Occitan texts understandable to speakers of French. - The Italian-Sardinian or French-Corsican cases are also worth mentioning; a MT system for this pairs could be very beneficial to these smaller romance languages which have a very limited legal recognition in their countries. - There exist pairs of related national languages which have no machine translation technology available to them, such as pairs of Slavic languages (Czech-Slovak, Serbo-Croatian-Slovenian, etc.), Scandinavian languages (Swedish-Danish, Norwegian Bokmål-Norwegian Nynorsk, Bantu languages (Swahili etc.), or [Tanzania]-Kirwanda [Rwanda], etc.). - In addition to Spanish and the three main co-official languages (Basque, Galician and Catalan), there are three small Romance languages in Spain that would benefit from the availability of machine translation for them: Asturian, Aranese (a variety of Occitan) and Aragonese.